andandandand/DSR_ML_Fundamentals_2023/README.md

   * Additional topics depending on the class.

 The course is meant to provide clear intuitions about the most important concepts in ML.
-For this reason, we won't focus on applications but more on ideas.
-Despite that, we prepared a few notebooks that will be used to experiment with the ML models especially to get a better idea of how hyperparameters affect the results.
-Please note that these notebooks are currently (July 2023) still a working in progress and we will work on them and expand them during 2023.
+We prepared a few notebooks that will be used to experiment with the ML models especially to get a better idea of how hyperparameters affect the results.
+Please note that these notebooks are currently (July 2023) still a work in progress and we will expand them during 2023.

 ## Teaching Style
 I will mainly use a whiteboard (either a physical one, or with an iPad) discussing concepts and sketching notes on the fly.
 The idea is to have a discussion on the course topics and to involve every student as much as possible.